lucaforelli/FYPChatbot/README.md

 * Clone the repository to your local machine:
   * `git clone https://github.com/lucaforelli/FYPChatbot.git`
 * Open the botpress project.
-* navigate to the Project Directory.
-      * Install project dependencies using npm: `npm install`
+* navigate to the Project Directory and install project dependencies using npm: `npm install`
 * Build and run the program using the Botpress CLI.

 ## Documentation